timshannon/tech.townsourced.com/content/post/townsourced-open-sourced.md

 However, I quickly ran into issues where I was having to duplicate many of the variables that were defined in my `.less` files into my components.
 Luckily my build tool of choice ([Gobble](https://github.com/gobblejs/gobble)) made it easy to write a small section into my build scripts to let me compile less into my Ractive components.
 This is, of course, something that the Vue ecosystem now handles automatically for you.
-It's also a reason why I will also favor a programmable build tool over a configuration based one.
+This flexibility is also a reason why I will always favor a programmable build tool over a configuration based one.

 You can see that [here](https://github.com/timshannon/townsourced/blob/open-source-post-links/web/gobblefile.js#L138) and how it was used
 [here](https://github.com/timshannon/townsourced/blob/open-source-post-links/web/src/js/components/post.html#L74).